These typefaces are really mysterious | ExBulletin

 These typefaces are really mysterious

+For example, take a look at the new fonts in the collection that debuted today.
+Sudoku Fonts ..
+Inspiration was born in the fall of 2019 when Eric Demain co-taught the “Basics of Programming” course (with computer scientist Slini Devadas).
+In class, Dr. Demaine and his 400 freshmen and sophomores have programmed the Sudoku solver with code to solve Sudoku puzzles.
+That day, Dr. Demain’s father attended a lecture on whether he could create a Sudoku-based font, a puzzle-based font that reveals the character with his own solution, with half the care. ..
+I thought.
+Of the alphabet.

+After experimenting with different possibilities, Demaines designed a Sudoku puzzle font that works as follows: Start with one of the Sudoku puzzles and solve it.
+Then draw a line connecting the longest path of the square to a series of numbers (only the squares adjacent to the edges, not diagonally, in ascending or descending order).
+Lines draw the shape of letters on the grid of the puzzle.
+A series of Sudoku resolved in this way can reveal the following message:

-Dr. Demaine’s website, The Demaines, manually designed an entire suite of puzzle fonts with different degrees of interactivity, but used a computer to generate a Sudoku puzzle with embedded characters.
+An entire suite of puzzle fonts with varying degrees of interactivity is available.
+On Dr. Demaines’s website, Demaines manually designed the shape of the letters, but used a computer to generate a Sudoku puzzle that embeds the letters.

 “It was still difficult to design a character that could solve the puzzle, and we didn’t have to add a drift connection to the longest path,” said Dr. Demain.
 “This was a very difficult font to design for both humans and computers.”